sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ***Gliding 30ft.*** Gliding allows the canicore to move horizontally 1 foot for every 1 foot it descends, falling if it moves less than 5 feet each turn.

-***Poison Stinger.*** A creature that takes damage from the canicoreís tail must succeed on a DC 13 Constitution saving throw or become poisoned.
+***Poison Stinger.*** A creature that takes damage from the canicore√≠s tail must succeed on a DC 13 Constitution saving throw or become poisoned.
 It can repeat the saving throw at the end of each of its turns, ending the effect on a success.

 #### Manticore Variant: Aracnecore